 George H. Fix, Sr. - 1968 (age 48) - Marty and Helene (children #10 and #5) taken the same day (ages 5 and 13).

-The journal images above are links to his actual journals, so far 1955 through 1961 are linked in their entirety.
-1962 is coming soon!
+The journal images above are the links for his journals, so far 12 of 40 journals are linked - 1955 through 1965 in their entirety.
+1966 is begun!

 This is an ongoing project including photos, movies, and other extras.
 Check out recently added slideshows to the "Love Story" & "Home Movies" page links.